 Deploy Working Capital Smartly

 The above is a comprehensive guide to working capital.
 It explains what is working capital, where is it used and why is it used.
 It also suggests which areas a business should focus on when they do have access to working capital financing.
-The main aim of a business should be to prioritize their business goals and then use the working capital funds in a smart and efficient way.
+The main aim of a business should be to prioritize its business goals and then use the working capital funds in a smart and efficient way.

 Having working capital does not mean the business should utilize the entire sum of money that they have.
 Instead, they can keep their line of credit for a rainy day and use it when it is needed the most.
 As such, having working capital for a business does not mean their problems are solved – using it and deploying the working capital most efficiently would ensure that the business can be successful.